We serve homeschool students ages 4 to 16 through five divisions:

 Explorers: 4/5 Year Olds

 Inspired by Charlotte Mason, the British educator and philosopher, this class emphasizes Mason’s two main goals for early education: good habits and good ideas.
 Our young Deerstreamers learn and practice the good habits of students: following classroom procedures, showing consideration for classmates and teachers, listening and contributing, helping take care of the classroom, and taking turns—all this in a warm environment where these skills are modeled and taught.
 They are presented with a feast of good ideas: Scripture, prayer, and poetry, the enjoyment of living books, nature study, open-ended materials, art and music, and plenty of free play.
 It’s an atmosphere of joyous learning and discovery and connection with one another, while quietly laying the groundwork for academic skills to come.
-Explorers meets on Monday and Wednesday mornings.
-Students can sign up for one or both mornings.
+Explorers meets on Monday, Wednesday, and Thursday mornings.
+Students can sign up for one or two mornings.

 Elementary Program: 5-11 Year Olds